framedsc/Sitesource/markdown/basics.md

 **Hotsampling** refers to briefly running a game in a much higher resolution than your monitor supports, allowing you to capture screenshots with incredible detail, then bringing it back down to a native playable resolution.

-One of the benefits of hotsampling is arbitrary window sizes.
-In other words: custom aspect ratios.
-With hotsampling, it's possible to render your game at aspect ratios like 4:5 or 2:1 to take some stunning portraits and ultrawide landscapes without having to crop from 16:9 or hurt your neck looking at your monitor sideways.

 Hotsampling works by resizing the game window past the bounds of your monitor, using programs like [Simple Runtime Window Editor](https://github.com/dtgDTGdtg/SRWE) (SRWE) or [Windowed Borderless Gaming](https://westechsolutions.net/sites/WindowedBorderlessGaming/) (WBG).
-This resizing forces the game to render at the new resolution set by those programs.
-A game has to be running in windowed or borderless windowed for hotsampling to work.
+This resizing forces the game to render at the new resolution set by those programs, which will be larger than what fits on your screen.
+If your image looks "very zoomed in", that's a sign that hotsampling has worked.
+A game has to be running in **windowed** or **borderless windowed** for hotsampling to work.

 SRWE is the preferred program, however there are cases like with some Ubisoft games (*Steep*, *Ghost Recon Breakpoint*) where WBG will have to be used instead.
 It is trickier and more frustrating than SRWE, so be sure to follow the guide we have linked below.

-To hotsample with WBG open it, right click on the program in the task bar and select "Add Window F3".
-ALT-TAB back to the game and press F3 (This may take some tries until the program initialize the game)
+To hotsample with WBG, open it, right click on the program in the taskbar, and select "Add Window F3".
+ALT-TAB back to the game and press F3.
+This may take some tries as the program initialises the game.

 Keep in mind that not every game is able to hotsample.
 Do consult our [game guides](./Gameguides.htm) to check if your game supports it.
 Occasionally, the ability to hotsample can be enabled through certain cheat tables, tools and/or mods, so check if those exist too.
 Certain games may also only hotsample to multiples of 16:9, i.e. no custom aspect ratios.

 ### Composing for custom aspect ratios

+One of the benefits of hotsampling is arbitrary window sizes.
+In other words: custom aspect ratios.
+With hotsampling, it's possible to render your game at aspect ratios like 4:5 or 2:1 to take some stunning portraits and ultrawide landscapes without having to crop from 16:9 or hurt your neck looking at your monitor sideways.

 Let's say you want to take a 3:4 portrait at 3000x4000 but you're not sure how to compose it.
 Cropping from 16:9 wastes a lot of pixels, and hotsampling makes the shot too large to fit on your screen.
 You could use [hotsampling helper shaders](./ReshadeGuides/shaderscatalogue.htm#hotsampling) for Reshade, they can scale down a duplicate of your hotsampled window to fit in your monitor.
 That still comes at the cost of running your game at a very high resolution i.e. low framerate, so instead we'll use SRWE to help us out here.